 Then, it’s off to our last great rail experience on board the “Royal Gorge Scenic Railroad”.
 Our 1950’s style Club Class coach, with included lunch, has table-styled seating focusing on stunning views, but with the flexibility to experience the outdoor grandeur of the Royal Gorge aboard the open-air car too.

 This evening you may enjoy a quiet dinner in the hotel or across the street in Manitou.
-There are many dining options to choose from.
+There are many dining options available.

 Breakfast is included this morning before we fly home with wonderful memories of our tour of Trains and Parks of Colorado!
 (B)